coderaiser/putout/README.md

 }
 ```

-Then create a file and process it with help of `babel plugin`.
+Then create a file and process it with the help of `babel plugin`.

 ```sh
 coderaiser@cloudcmd:~$ cat > a.js